gurpreet2301/ACENET_Summer_School_MPI/_episodes/06-sendrecv.md

 - "There are advanced MPI routines that solve most common problems.
 Don't reinvent the wheel."
 ---

-## Different versions of SEND
+## Different versions of SEND (& RECV)

-- SSEND: safe send; doesn't return until receive has started.
+- SSEND : safe send; doesn't return until receive has started.
 Blocking, no buffering.
-- SEND: Undefined.
+- SEND/RECV: Undefined.
 Blocking, probably buffering
-- ISEND : Unblocking, no buffering
+- ISEND/IRECV : Unblocking, no buffering
-- IBSEND: Unblocking, buffering
+- IBSEND (no IBRECV): Unblocking, buffering
 - Two orthogonal ideas: buffering and blocking.
 - The issue in the previous code was **blocking**: Send could not make progress until receive started, but everyone was sending but no one is receiving.